Indonesia Navy Searching For Submarine With 53 Aboard - UrduPoint

 Jakarta, (APP - UrduPoint / Pakistan Point News - 21st Apr, 2021 ) :Indonesia's military said it was searching for a submarine with 53 crew aboard after losing contact with the vessel during naval exercises off the coast of Bali on Wednesday.

+"After permission was given according to the procedure, the submarine lost contact and could not be reached," the defence ministry said.

+A helicopter looking for the missing vessel spotted an oil spill in waters where the submarine was thought to have submerged, it added.

-Indonesia's military chief Hadi Tjahjanto told AFP the navy had dispatched warships off the northern coast of the island to search for it, and that neighbours Singapore and Australia had been asked for help.
+The navy dispatched warships off the northern coast of the holiday island to search for it, while other countries in the region have been asked for help.

+The navy sent out an international distress signal, and "several countries have responded and are ready to help including Singapore, Australia and India," the ministry said.

 The 1,300-tonne KRI Nanggala 402 was built in 1978, according to a government website.